less than

 Can I claim out-of-pocket medical expenses on my tax?

-Unfortunately, as of 1 July 2019, you can no longer claim out-of-pocket medical expenses for certain services and items on your tax.
+Unfortunately, as of 1 July 2019, you can no longer claim out-of-pocket medical expenses for certain services and items on your tax, though this is definitely something to discuss with your financial adviser.

 The net medical tax offset is no longer available, which means you'll need to take care of any gap payments out of your own pocket, without receiving a tax break.